Nyírbátor

-Nyírbátor ([ˈɲiːrbaːtor]) is a town in Szabolcs-Szatmár-Bereg county, in the Northern Great Plain region of eastern Hungary.
-With its historic atmosphere, this city is known for its 15th- and 16th-century ecclesiastic and secular architectural heritage and for the Báthory family, former landowners.
+Nyírbátor ([ˈɲiːrbaːtor]) is a town in Szabolcs–Szatmár–Bereg County, in the Northern Great Plain region of eastern Hungary.
+The town contains 15th and 16th century ecclesiastic and secular architectural heritage.

 Geography

 It covers an area of 66.73 km2 and has a population of 12,259 (2015).
+The town forms the largest and most important population centre of the southern Nyírség region of Hungary.

 History

 The first written record of the settlement dates from 1279.
-Its name stems from the Old Turkish word 'batir' or Mongolian 'bator' (originally meaning a 'good hero', and corresponding to 'bátor' in modern Hungarian).
-At that time, the ancestors of the Báthorys, the Gutkeled clan, already owned the land.
+Its name is derived from the Old Turkish word 'batir', or Mongolian 'bator' (originally meaning a 'good hero' and corresponding to 'bátor' in modern Hungarian).
+At that time, the ancestors of the Báthory's, the Gutkeled clan, already owned the land.
 The town became the administrative centre of their estates and also the family burial site.
-The family owned the town until the death of Gabriel Báthory, Prince of Transylvania in 1613.
+The family owned the town until the death of Gabriel Báthory, Prince of Transylvania, in 1613.

-The town was of great significance in Hungarian history during the 16th century.
-In 1549, the legates of King Ferdinand I and of Isabella agreed to return Transylvania to the Kingdom of Hungary.
-During the decades that followed there was a lasting dispute as to whom the town belonged since the local aristocrats were more inclined to recognise the sovereignty of the ruling prince of Transylvania.
+In 1549, the legates of King Ferdinand I and Isabella ceded Transylvania to the Kingdom of Hungary.
+During the decades that followed there was a lasting dispute over ownership of the town, with the local aristocrats more inclined to recognize the sovereignty of the ruling prince of Transylvania.

-By the 18th century the town had become impoverished.
-In the course of the 1872 reorganisation of public administration it lost its city rights that were returned only in 1973.
+By the 18th century, the town had become impoverished.
+In the course of the 1872 reorganization of public administration it lost its city status, which it regained in 1973.

 Sights

-Numerous heritage buildings have remained from the town's heyday.
-The best known is what is now the Reformed Church.
-Built between 1488 and 1511, it is one of the most beautiful International Gothic structures in Hungary.
+The town is the site of several heritage buildings, the most well-known of which is what is now the Reformed Church.
+Built between 1488 and 1511, which is considered an example of International Gothic structures in Hungary.
 The late Renaissance-style belfry next to it is the largest wooden bell tower in the country.

 Franciscan friars built their friary church around 1480 in a late Gothic style.
-Its altars and its pulpit are among the most beautifully carved Baroque works in the country.
 Standing near the church is the building which now houses the István Báthori Museum.
 Originally a Baroque Minorite friary, it was built on the site of an earlier monastery.